PeanutNotCashew/ProjectOrientedProgramming/docs/README.md

 - 02/19: Informal meeting @2:30 PM on Zoom.
 - 02/27: Our first real meeting!
 Location undetermined.

+Zoom links to be determined.
+We're still making sure they work.

 *Note: You are NOT required to go to all meetings or any interest meetings to join this club.*

 <br>